SamB26/webdevuni/README.md

 Web development project done at university.
 I created this website as part of a web development module at university.
 We were given the following brief:

+System Description

-System DescriptionYour task is to construct a website for a fictitious seller of computer games.
+Your task is to construct a website for a fictitious seller of computer games.
 The site needs to have as minimum the following pages:

 1.Entrance page.
 This page should be increated usingHTML, CSS and Javascript.